 The participants of the 10-day study tour to Kenya arrived at the Nairobi airport on 31st August.
 The excitement was almost contagious during the long drive to the hotel, with participants chatting about what they would learn and what would be relevant to their work at home as they looked out the windows at passing tea farms.

-The idea of a study tour to Kenya germinated in a workshop held in November 2012 titled “[Download not found]”, which was jointly organized by CARE International, The Ethical Tea Partnership, and World University Service of Canada (WUSC).
+The idea of a study tour to Kenya germinated in a workshop held in November 2012 titled “An Industry In Transition (Sri Lanka)”, which was jointly organized by CARE International, The Ethical Tea Partnership, and World University Service of Canada (WUSC).

 The 20 participants selected for the tour represent a cross section of stakeholders related to the tea industry: Regional Plantation Company CEOs, Tea Estate Managers, Trade Unionists, and representatives of INGOs.
 All are close partners of WUSC’s Government of Canada funded Plantations Communities Project II.
 Following the tour the participants will be responsible for implementing best practices they learn from their Kenyan counterparts.